-Drag is used to move applications on the infotainment home screen, or to pan the map.
+Drag is used to move applications on the Home Page, or to pan the map.
 To drag the item, it must be held and moved along the display to the new location.
 This can be done up, down, right, or left.
 This feature is only available when vehicle is parked and not in motion.